Delors/Course_W3M20014/1-introduction_to_number_theory.rst

 .. admonition:: Definition

-    Two integers are **relatively prime** if their only common positive integer factor is 1 (e.g. 7 and 9, but also 3 and 8).
+    Two integers are **relatively prime** :ger:`relativ prim` if their only common positive integer factor is 1 (e.g. 7 and 9, but also 3 and 8).

 Greatest Common Divisor (:ab:`GCD`)